campbead/LoZscraper/README.md

 # LoZscraper

-Scraping data from Legend of Zelda (1986) speedruns.
+This project is analysis of Legend of Zelda (1986) speedruns.

+from .
 Get time, number of hearts, rubies, bombs and other information..

 ## Background